ChoLong02/Project_Python_InstagramMacro/README.md

 ## :speech_balloon:How to use?

-    Give examples Prepare your Instagram ID and password.
+    Prepare your Instagram ID and password.

 1. Download the same version of the [chrome driver](https://chromedriver.chromium.org/downloads) as your Chrome browser
 2. Import the [project](https://github.com/ChoLong02/Project_Python_InstagramMacro) into Pycharm tool